 Fort Valley Utility Commission Electric Department provides an average of 12 million kilowatt hours of electrical energy monthly to its customers through a network of 150 miles of wire and 4,000 poles, along with significant numbers of fuses, transformers, and other essential electrical infrastructure elements.

-Our five linemen maintain Substation Key certifications and always respond immediately to outages and storm damage, even in the worst weather.
+Our linemen who take care of our system maintain Substation Key certifications and always respond immediately to outages and storm damage, even in the worst weather.

 The Fort Valley Utility Commission obtains its gas supply through the Municipal Gas Authority of Georgia (MGAG).